 There are several ways in which artificial intelligence (AI) is likely to impact the public relations (PR) industry.
 Some potential examples include:

-Overall, the impact of AI on the PR industry is likely to be significant, with the potential to revolutionise many aspects of how PR professionals work and interact with their audiences.
+Overall, AI’s impact on the PR industry is likely to be significant, with the potential to revolutionise many aspects of how PR professionals work and interact with stakeholders, influencers, and publics.

 Read also: PR Beyond AI: A New Profession Emerging From the Rubble

-💡 Subscribe and get a free ebook on how to get better PR ideas!
+💡 Subscribe and get a free ebook on how to get better PR ideas.

 ANNOTATIONS